Skip to main content

 4. Tell everyone you’re going to make graggers.
 They’re sometimes also called groggers.

-2. Remember, you’ll want to leave space inside your gragger, for the materials to move around inside and make a great noise.
-At the end of the session, ask everyone to keep your graggers for as long as you like.
+7. Remember, you’ll want to leave space inside your gragger, so that the materials to move around inside and make a great noise.

 1. Take a plastic bottle.
 Make sure your plastic bottle is empty, clean and dry.
 You’ll need the lid too.